harupong/rawthought/_drafts/2005-06-04-season1finale/season1finale-ja.md

 *I cried when you left me,\
  now I’m wondering when you’ll make it all up to me?*

-She said she’d been tipped off by my IHUM TF, which was odd, since we’d just had a long talk a week ago or so and I thought we’d worked everything out.
+She said she’d been tipped off by my IHUM TF(訳注：http://www.stanforddaily.com/2012/03/09/farewell-to-ihum/), which was odd, since we’d just had a long talk a week ago or so and I thought we’d worked everything out.
 Not that there really was a whole lot to work out.
 Actually, that talk probably just made it worse.